 Go White Water Rafting on the River Gallego

 For adventure activities, how about white water rafting?
-In the shadow of the Mallas de Riglos is the River Gallego.
-We took to the rapids with a guide who expertly got us down the river, looking at the incredible scenery as we clung onto the raft.
-I’ve only done rafting a couple of times before but my goodness it was a lot of fun and having such a backdrop to gaze at made it all the more special.
+In the shadow of the Mallos de Riglos is the River Gallego.
+We took to the rapids with a guide who expertly assisted us down the river, looking at the incredible scenery as we clung onto the raft.
+I’ve only done rafting a couple of times before but my goodness it was a lot of fun.
+Having such a picturesque backdrop to gaze upon made it all the more special.

 Children from 6 years old can take part with Adventure y Familia by UR Pirineos on a shorter, easier course.
 The centre does week-long water activities or you can book a day excursion.